dev-deolu/zatec-test-app/README.md

 > Please make sure `PORT 3306` is available else set `FORWARD_DB_PORT` in your env

 ## Installation
-1. Clone this repository with [GIT REPO] `git clone https://dev-deolu@bitbucket.org/dev-deolu/zatec-test-app.git ./coding-test-zatec`
+1. Clone this repository with `git clone https://dev-deolu@bitbucket.org/dev-deolu/zatec-test-app.git ./coding-test-zatec`
 2. In your terminal `cd ./coding-test-zatec`
 3. Run `composer setup` to setup the application and move into docker container
 4. Run `composer build` to build the application
-> Note that your database setup needs to be configured in your .env file
+> Note that your required env credentials needs to be set for full functionality.

-## Required env credentials to be set
+## Required ENV Credentials

 Command | How to
 --- | ---